-If a lesions is BI-RADS category 5 or ‘highly suspicious of malignancy‘ , the use of the VAD is a bit controversial.
-There is the possibility of unintentional spread of potentially malignant cells via ‘epithelial displacement‘, but in a controlled clinical setting and with proper protocols, there should be no problem.
+If a lesion is a BI-RADS category 5 or highly suspicious of malignancy , the use of the VAD is a bit controversial.
+Firstly, there is the possibility of unintentional spread of potentially malignant cells via ‘epithelial displacement’.
+However, in a professional clinical setting with proper protocols, this should not be a problem.

-On the other hand, there is an inherent advantage to using the VAD in that the probe is introduced only once, while core biopsies have to introduce the needle several times.
-Vacuum Assisted Device biopsies are much less likely to result in histological underestimation of breast carcinoma, when compared to core biopsies.
+On the other hand, the advantage of using the VAD is that the surgeon introduces the probe only once.
+In contrast, core biopsies have to introduce the needle several times.
+Vacuum Assisted Device biopsies are much less likely to result in histological underestimation of breast carcinoma in comparison to core biopsies.

-Why not use a VAD all the time, if is less invasive and more reliable?
+Why not use a VAD all the time, if it is less invasive and more reliable?